AnshMittal1811/A/README.md

-# AI in Medicine Specialization
+# AI for Medicine Specialization